YingxiangHu/YingxiangHu.github.io/contents/home.md

 #### Research Interests

 I am interested in geometric flows of hypersurfaces in Riemannian manifolds, especially the applications to geometric inequalities including Alexandrov-Fenchel type, Blaschke-Santalö type and Heintze-Karcher type inequalities in Riemannian manifolds.
-I am also interested in the existecen and uniqueness problem for geometric equations arising from convex geometry.
+Now I am also interested in the existecen and uniqueness problem for geometric equations arising from convex geometry.

+#### My Collaborators

+- Haizhong Li from Tsinghua University
+- Hongwei Xu from Zhejiang University
+- Ben Andrews from Austrilian National University
+- Yong Wei from University of Science and Technology of China
+- Mohammad N. Ivaki from Technische Universität Wien
+- Julian Scheuer from Goethe University Frankfurt
+- Chao Xia from Xiamen University
+- Shicheng Xu from Capital Normal University
+- Tailong Zhou from Sichuan University
+- ...